a-kova/mmmt/src/movies/mirror.md

 ---
 {% image 'mirror.jpg', title %}

-This film is a confession
+This film is a confession.
 This film is a reflection.

 This picture definitely cannot be attributed to traditional cinema.
 Inspired by the film **"8½"** by Frederico Fellini,